-Driving the future: The most exciting sustainable transport ideas
+Driving the future: Most exciting sustainable transport ideas for 2020

 The Battista is an electric hypercar from Automobili Pininfarina – the illustrious Italian design studio’s car arm.
 This €2m expressive car pushes vehicle design and engineering to its limits.
 The similarly valued Lotus Evija (below image) offers equally extreme e-performance as well as a pretty phenomenal battery range of 250 miles.
 These cars are clearly not created for the masses, yet what they signify is the highest forms of engineering and intelligent application of materials to include nimble carbon fibre monocoque structures usually seen in motor racing for stronger yet lighter vehicles that are therefore faster, more efficient and kinder to the environment.
 The Battista and Evija are also brilliant showcases for the possibilities of vehicle design, which can feel trapped in a traditional mould.